thapasijan171/DSAwithSijan/src/content/blog/LinkedList.md

 	<li><code>0 &lt;= k &lt;= 2 * 10<sup>9</sup></code></li>
 </ul>

+# Solutions

+# Rotate List

+**Algorithm Used:** Two-Pointer Technique

+## Intuition
+To rotate a linked list to the right by `k` places, we can utilize two pointers to find the new head of the list after rotation.
+By leveraging the list's circular properties, we can achieve the rotation efficiently.

-## Solutions
+## Approach

-### Solution 1: Fast and Slow Pointers + Link List Concatenation

-First, we check whether the number of nodes in the linked list is less than `2`.
-If so, we directly return `head`.

-Otherwise, we first count the number of nodes `n` in the linked list, and then take the modulus of `k` by `n` to get the effective value of `k`.

-If the effective value of `k` is `0`, it means that the linked list does not need to be rotated, and we can directly return `head`.
+1. **Handle Edge Cases**:
+   - If the list is empty or contains only one node, no rotation is needed.
+Return the head as is.

+2. **Calculate the Length**:
+   - Traverse the list to determine its length `n`.

+3. **Adjust k**:
+   - Since rotating the list `n` times results in the same list, reduce `k` to `k % n`.
+If `k` is 0 after this adjustment, no rotation is needed, and we return the head.

+4. **Find the New Tail and Head**:
-Otherwise, we use fast and slow pointers, let the fast pointer move `k` steps first, and then let the fast and slow pointers move together until the fast pointer moves to the end of the linked list.
-At this time, the next node of the slow pointer is the new head node of the linked list.
+   - Use two pointers: `fast` and `slow`.
+Move `fast` pointer `k` steps ahead from the head.
+   - Move both `fast` and `slow` pointers together until `fast` reaches the end of the list.
+At this point, `slow` will be at the new tail of the rotated list.

-Finally, we concatenate the linked list.
+5. **Rearrange Pointers**:
+   - Set the new head to `slow.next`.
+   - Update `slow.next` to `null` to mark the end of the rotated list.
+   - Link the end of the list (`fast.next`) to the original head.

+6. **Return the Result**:
-The time complexity is `O(n)`, where `n` is the number of nodes in the linked list.
-The space complexity is `O(1)`.
+   - Return `ans`, which is the new head of the rotated list.

+This approach ensures that the list is rotated efficiently in linear time and constant space.

 #### Java